 - The Harlington is closed to shows and current hires.
 This excludes the Blood Donation service.
 Enquiries: email@example.com

-- The Harlington is running central advice for Box Office, Bookings and updates - click here
+- The Harlington is running central advice for Box Office, Bookings and updates - for the latest Harlington update click here

 - Ancells Farm Community Centre is closed.
 (Currently this excludes a pre-school for key workers) For enquiries call: 07702 834701 or Email: firstname.lastname@example.org

-- The Point has been set up as a food distribution centre for young people in need or self-isolating
+- The RVS is being used as a food distribution centre for families in need or self-isolating

 - Fleet Town Council & The Harlington staff will be working from home where possible.
 However, some staff will be working irregular hours but following government advice on social distancing